L4-L5 disc herniation — symptoms and treatment options

 Treating an L4-L5 disc herniation

-In the vast majority of cases, symptoms associated with a herniated disc in the lower back can be effectively treated non-surgically, using pain medication, physical therapy, stretching, behavior modification and other conservative methods.
+In a large number of cases, symptoms associated with a herniated disc in the lower back can be effectively treated nonsurgically, using pain medication, physical therapy, stretching, behavior modification and other conservative methods.
 However, if chronic symptoms persist after several weeks or months of conservative treatment, surgery may become an option.
-If so, contact Laser Spine Institute to learn how one of our minimally invasive, outpatient procedures can help you find relief from neck or back pain.
+If you are being recommended for surgery, contact Laser Spine Institute to learn about the benefits of our minimally invasive spine surgery.
+By using muscle-sparing techniques, our board-certified surgeons+ are able to offer an outpatient procedure with less risk of complication compared to traditional open spine procedures.